Free! Play all these titles for PlayStation, Xbox, Switch and PC this weekend | Ruetir

 PlayStation Plus

-Saints Row ― (PS4 and PS5) Available until October 2 Black Desert – Traveler Edition ― (PS4) Available until October 2 Generation Zero ― (PS4 and PS5) Available until October 2 Riders Republic ― Available until October 1 October We Were Here Expeditions: The FriendShip ― Available until October 13
+The Callisto Protocol ― (PS4 and PS5) Available until November 6 Farming Simulator 22 ― (PS4 and PS5) Available until November 6 Weird West ― (PS4 and PS5) Available until November 6 We Were Here Expeditions: The FriendShip ― Available until October 13

 Xbox Series X/S – Xbox One